churrodata/churro/README.md

 ## What is churro?
 churro is an application that processes input files and streams by extracting content and loading that content into a database of your choice, all running on Kubernetes.
 Today, churro supports processing of JSON, XML, XLSX, CSV files along with JSON API streams.
+End users create churro pipelines to process data, those pipelines can be created using the churro web app or via a churro pipeline custom resource (yaml) directly.

 ## Docs
 Detailed documentation is found at the [churro github pages site](https://churrodata.github.io/churro/), additional content can be found at the [churrodata.com website](https://www.churrodata.com) web site.